raulpy271/telegram_ecommerce/README.md

  - Add full support to the Portuguese language
  - Add support to other language
  - Ask the user the password when the user wants to make a purchase
- - Fix error when the command `/show_categories` are run and dont there are products in the selected category.
-The command dont tell to user that the product is missing
+ - When the user select the command `\show_categories` more than one time the bot only show products one time
  - Add an filter to block non admins commands like there: `/add_product` and `/add_category`